Maria Grapini

 Maria Grapini (born 7 November 1954) is a Romanian businesswoman and politician.
 She served as the Deputy Minister in the Second Ponta cabinet.
 Since 2014, Grapini has been a Member of the European Parliament for the Progressive Alliance of Socialists and Democrats.

 Early life and education

-Grapini was born on 7 November 1954 in Beresti.
+Grapini was born on 7 November 1954 in Berești, Galați County.
 She graduated from the Berești Theoretical High School in 1973 and the Gheorghe Asachi Technical University of Iași in 1978.

 Career

-Grapini held various positions at the Garofita Textile Enterprise in Timișoara until 1989.
+Grapini held various positions at the Garofița Textile Enterprise in Timișoara until 1989.
 Between 1995 and 2012, she was the president of the Council of Administration and general manager of Pasmatex.
 She also served as the president of the Council of Administration of SC Pasmatex Conf International SA from 1998 to 2012.

 Grapini was the president of both the Women Entrepreneurs Association of Romania and the Light Industry Employers Federation.
 She was a member of the National Council of Exporters and Honorary Consul of India in Romania.